ImAKappa/pftp/docs/4-Solving-Problems/00_problems.md

 # What's the problem?

-Notes on how to specify a problem.

-> ✏️ Section in Progress.
-Come back soon.
+!!! warning "✏️ Section in progress"

+    This section is incomplete.
+Please come back soon.

+How to solve problems with programming.